-In Need Of An Emergency Dentist?
+In Need Of An Emergency Dentist in Noosa?

 We understand that emergencies can happen anywhere and anytime - often when it is most inconvenient!
 For urgent dental problems that just can't wait, don't hesitate!
 We reserve appointments every day so we can be ready to help you.

-Common Dental Emergencies
+Common Dental Emergencies in Noosa

 Accidents and emergencies happen day and night.
 Some may need urgent care, whereas others can be treated during a regular dental appointment.
 It is important to know what is classified as an emergency that requires immediate care.
 Simply put, a dental emergency is any problem that requires urgent treatment, either to save a tooth, stop ongoing bleeding or reduce and treat severe pain.

-If a piece of tooth has broken away from a filling, removing the old filling and replacing it is usually the best solution.
-This method protects the tooth from further breakdown and creates a strong, stable filling.
+If a piece of tooth has broken away from a tooth filling, removing the old filling and replacing it is the best solution.
+This method protects the tooth from further damage and creates a strong, stable filling.

 In Pain?
 Don't Delay!

-- For broken, or knocked-out teeth, if possible, be sure to keep the tooth and save it in a container with milk or saline solution.
+- For broken, or knocked-out teeth, be sure to keep the tooth and save it in a container with milk or saline solution.
 If you are able to see a dentist in a timely manner, your tooth may be restored.

 At Noosa Family Dental, Dr Adele Miller and her team hold years of experience providing state-of-the-art care and dental services to residents across Noosa.
 Whether it's a toothache, a fractured or lost tooth, a lost filling, or something else, we will be available to address the issue as soon as possible!